 Exterior

 Moreover, all the windows are wiped down to help you view the green meadows or snowy mountain caps.
-In the case where your RV has started oxidizing, professionals will make sure to tackle them before rust settles in the whole body.
+When your RV has started oxidizing, professionals will tackle it before rust settles in the whole body.

-This part of RV detailing cannot be done by yourself since it requires a large amount of expertise and expensive equipment to prevent further oxidation.
-Professionals will buff and paint the body to bring it back to its original shine.
+This part of RV detailing cannot be done by yourself since it requires much expertise and expensive equipment to prevent further oxidation.
+Professionals will buff and paint the body to return it to its original shine.

 Additionally, you can even pay to get your roofs and awning washed.
-They tend to gather a large amount of dust and are prone to wear and tear from the harsh environment.
+They tend to gather dust and are prone to wear and tear from the harsh environment.

 -